 It’s free, and it can protect them from identity theft and fraud by making it harder for identity thieves to open new accounts using your personal information.
 It’s free to freeze and unfreeze your credit file at the three nationwide consumer reporting agencies.
 To find contact information for placing a free credit freeze, visit IdentityTheft.gov/creditbureaucontacts.

 If the credit reporting agencies don’t have a file on the child, they will create one so they can freeze it.
 That makes sure the child’s record is frozen and protected against identity theft and fraud.
 Parents must to show proof of their authority, like a birth certificate, to freeze or unfreeze the credit file for their child under 16.

 Another step is to place a fraud alert with the credit reporting agencies that warn new and existing creditors that you suspect you’re an identity theft victim.
-Called an initial fraud alert, it lasts 90 days.
-If the identity theft is confirmed, it can be extended to seven years.
+Called an initial fraud alert, it lasts one year.
+To get an extended fraud alert, you will need to file an Identity Theft Report.
+If the identity theft is confirmed, the fraud alert can be extended to seven years.

 How to Freeze the Credit of a Child in Foster Care

 Child welfare or probation agency representatives acting on behalf of a child in foster care can request a security freeze for that child.
 They must provide documentation showing that the child is in the agency’s care.
 Child welfare representatives who already work with consumer reporting agencies to review credit reports for youth under their care can use existing contacts to initiate security freezes.

 Social workers at foster homes are required to order a credit report for any minor in their care, over the age of 16.
 They also must help them understand it as well as dispute any inaccuracies.

 Not all child identity theft comes at the hand of parents, so it’s important to protect your child’s identity.
 Keep a child’s personally identifiable information off of social media, including birth date, Betz-Hamilton says.